ultimate271/notes/martin/storm02Jaime01.md

 her an innocent smile.
 "I’d ask you to open your bodice, but from the look of you that wouldn’t prove much."

+### Cleos, who Lady Catelyn Stark promised release if he delivered a message to Tyrion
 Ser Cleos fretted.
 "Cousin, remember your courtesies."

 The Lannister blood runs thin in this one.
 Cleos was his Aunt Genna’s son by